Caché System Administration Guide

 -

-Send error email notification to If you have configured email settings for the Task Manager, enter a comma-separated list of email addresses to which a notification should be sent when the task ends in error.
+Send completion email notification to — If you have configured email settings for the Task Manager (see Configuring Task Manager Email Settings in the “Configuring Caché” chapter of this guide), enter a comma-separated list of email addresses to which a notification should be sent when the task ends successfully.

 -